wassimouricha/wassim-to-do-list/README.md

 ## Development server

-Run `ng serve` for a dev server and hten you can Navigate to `http://localhost:4200/`.
+ Download the repository and Run `ng serve` in the terminal of the project  for a dev server and hten you can Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.